 For the EC Sales List report, you can review the transactions included in the report lines before you submit the report.
 To do that, choose the line, and then choose the Show VAT Entries action.

-Business Central validates whether the report is set up correctly.
+Dynamics NAV validates whether the report is set up correctly.
 If the validation fails, the errors display under Errors and Warnings so that you know what to fix.
-Typically, if the message is about a missing setting in Business Central, you can click the message to open the page that contains the information to correct.
+Typically, if the message is about a missing setting in Dynamics NAV, you can choose the message to open the page that contains the information to correct.